 The Australia–UK Free Trade Agreement

-Find out more information about the progress of the Australia-UK Free Trade Agreement on the Department of Foreign Affairs and Trade's (DFAT) website.
+Find out more information about the Australia-UK Free Trade Agreement on the Department of Foreign Affairs and Trade's (DFAT) website.

 UK regions and specialised industry

 Scotland is one of the UK’s top investment destinations, attracting more foreign investment than anywhere in the country outside of London.